konrad-wila/konrad-wila/README.md

-Friendly and driven full-time student currently studying Software Engineering BSc.
-I undertook a 2-week work experience at EcommIT where I showed my enthusiasm for web development and used Java, CSS and HTML scripting languages.
-Keen to utilise my skills to create practical products to provide a great user experience!
+Currently studying bachelor's in Software Engineering.
+Undertook work experience at a web development company and participate in hackathons.
+Skilled and certified in both AWS and Azure clouds.
+Check out my coding skills in the Leetcode github repo.